 - Turn right at the end of Wylds Lane, again passing the Commandery.

 - Arrive at and cross the dual carriageway, City Walls Road, along which fragments of the ancient walls are preserved.

 - Turn right into Friar Street, which Charles used to escape from the Sidbury Gate fighting.
-This road contains the many remnants of Medieval Worcester.
+This road contains many remnants of Medieval Worcester.

 - Friar Street eventually becomes New Street, towards the end of which is the King Charles pub, a fragment of the house where he lodged at the time of the battle and to where he briefly returned after fleeing from Sidbury Gate.

 - At the end of the road, to the right, is another fragment of his lodging, now a hearing centre.
-There is a statue of Charles escaping to be seen here.
+There is a small statue of Charles escaping to be seen here.
 Moving slightly on, there is a plaque about St Martin’s Gate, where the King made his exit from the city.

 - After about a mile along the A38, come to Gheluvelt Park on the left and the bridge over Barbourne Brook.
 It was here that Charles stopped to confer with his officers after leaving the city.
 This is an important location, but not one that is marked in any way.